povdocs/webvr-starter-kit/README.md

 #### VR.panorama()

-A sphere with an image displayed on the inside
+A very large sphere with an image displayed on the inside.
+This is useful for loading an image to be used as a sky or a landscape.
+It works best if most objects in the photo are far away.

+Spherical photos can be taken with the [Android Camera](https://www.youtube.com/watch?v=NPs3eIiWRaw) or a [similar app](https://itunes.apple.com/us/app/photo-sphere-camera/id904418768?mt=8) on an iPhone.

 ##### Options: